CZ-NIC/fred-docs/AdminManual/Installation/SourceTar.rst

    sudo ./libtool --finish /usr/lib/apache2/modules

-Install (D) packages
+Install "D" packages
 ^^^^^^^^^^^^^^^^^^^^

-These packages use **Distutils** for installation which is a collection of Python scripts based on :file:`python-setuptools`, therefore the Distutils package must be installed before other (D) packages.
+These packages use **Distutils** for installation which is a collection of Python scripts based on :file:`python-setuptools`, therefore the Distutils package must be installed before other "D" packages.

 Package list: